mahdihasanaghaei/mahdihasanaghaei/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/mahdihasanaghaei](https://github.com/mahdihasanaghaei)

-- 💬 Ask me about **HTML5, CSS3, BootStrap, Tailwind, Javascript, REACT, NEXT**
+- 💬 Ask me about **HTML5, CSS3, BootStrap5, TailwindCSS, Javascript, REACTJS, NEXTJS**

 - 📫 How to reach me **mahdi.ha99@gmail.com**